Should you hire a school marketing agency?

 They will know the latest marketing strategies, AND they should also be able to write and design ads that resonate deeply with your parent audience.

 Deciding where to send your kid to school is after all an emotional decision.
 Marketing techniques will only take you so far.
-Being able to overlay the best marketing techniques with with insights into parent decision journey is what will get your enrollment growing again.
+Being able to overlay the best marketing techniques with insights into parent decision journey is what will get your enrollment growing again.